 But beyond custody, which parent has the most influence on their children?
 This obviously varies a great deal from one situation to the next, but the prevailing logic seems to hold that mothers have a greater influence on daughters, while fathers hold greater sway with sons.
-Various studies, however, have something different to say about the subject.
+Various studies, however, have something different to say on the matter.

 A study published in the Journal of Family Psychology looks at the emotional importance of fathers in the lives of daughters.
 The findings show a variety of benefits to positive father-daughter relationships.